20 Reasons Why Plants are Good for Your Health

 6. Improve Attention Capacity

-In several different environments involving adults, young children and people diagnosed with attention deficit disorders, cognitive function and attention capacity was dramatically improved by taking a walk through nature, as well as by introducing interior plants to the environment.
+In several different environments involving adults, young children, and people diagnosed with attention deficit disorders, cognitive function, and attention capacity were dramatically improved by taking a walk through nature, as well as by introducing interior plants to the environment.

 7. Increase Happiness

-With a heightened mood and increased self-esteem encouraged by nature and greenspaces, one can only expect and increase in happiness to follow
+With a heightened mood and increased self-esteem encouraged by nature and green spaces, one can only expect an increase in happiness to follow.

 8. Enhance Productivity